Celebrate Like a Local: Nevada Day Weekend in Carson City

 Have a beard?
 Check out the Nevada Day Beard Contest after the parade

-Come to a truly unique event: the 50th Anniversary of the World Championship Single Jack Drilling Contest
+Come to a truly unique event: The World Championship Single Jack Drilling Contest

 This contest is a true flashback of Nevada’s history, going back to the Comstock mining day when blast holes for dynamite were punched into ore bodies by hand.